Police searching for suspects of four separate shootings in Monroe County

 It all started at the Pocono Country Place around 5 p.m.
 Monday, where a 47-year-old woman and a 19-year-old man were shot.

-Soon after, a second shooting at Tobyhanna Shopping Plaza near Dollar General.
+Soon after, there was a second shooting at Tobyhanna Shopping Plaza near Dollar General.

-Next, a third shooting near Stogie's Smoke Shop along Route 196.
+Next, a third shooting happened near Stogie's Smoke Shop along Route 196.
 The 20-year-old male victim there was apparently shot in the head.

-"That victim was in and out of consciousness and medical services were summoned," said Chief Chris Wagner of the Pocono Mountain Police.
+"That victim was in and out of consciousness, and medical services were summoned," said Pocono Mountain Police Chief Chris Wagner.

-Later, a fourth shooting happened at the intersection of Campbell Way and Kings Way where a 20-year-old was shot in the leg.
+Later, a fourth shooting happened at the intersection of Campbell Way and Kings Way, where a 20-year-old was shot in the leg.

-She called 911 and then saw a customer was outside in the parking lot.

 "He heard the whistle of the bullet shell going over his head.
-I immediately rushed him into the store and I locked the doors and as I was doing so, we heard about 15-20 shots more," Hull said.
+I immediately rushed him into the store, and I locked the doors, and as I was doing so, we heard about 15 to 20 shots more," Hull said.

 While Newswatch 16 was at Pocono Mountain Regional Police, we saw a black Mercedes, a Kia SUV, and a Volvo sedan towed on the back of a truck.